 Undergraduate Minor in Robotics

 The Robotics Minor consists of four undergraduate ROB courses.
 The minor teaches the fundamentals of robotics: kinematics, dynamics, manipulation, locomotion, planning, vision, and human-robot interaction.
 Students will have hands-on experience.
+Interested students should allow 4 semesters (two years) to complete the four courses for the minor in robotics.

 More information about the robotics minor is available in the Bulletin.